OndrejHome/ansible.ha-cluster-pacemaker/README.md

 Ansible version **2.9.10** and **2.9.11** will fail with error `"'hostvars' is undefined"` when trying to configure remote nodes.
 This applies only when there is at least one node with `cluster_node_is_remote=True`. **Avoid these Ansible versions** if you plan to configure remote nodes with this role.

+On **CentOS Linux 8** you have to ensure that BaseOS and Appstream repositories are working properly.
+As the CentOS Linux 8 is in the End-Of-Life phase, this role will configure HA repository to point to vault.centos.org if repository configuration (`enable_repos: true`) is requested (it is by default).

 Role Variables
 --------------